Mortlock Timber’s Timber Cladding Profiles

 Shou Sugi Ban

+Shiplap cladding can be used to achieve a timeless look in both modern and traditional settings.
 Shou Sugi Ban is a traditional method of charring timber with fire to increase its durability and moisture resistance.
-The result is a striking carbon black timber that can be used to elevate modern architectural designs.
+The result is a striking carbon black timber that can be used to elevate modern architectural designs..

-Our Shou Sugi Ban cladding is made with the Trendplank timber cladding profile and can be used in both external and internal applications.
+Our Shou Sugi Ban cladding, which uses the Trendplank profile, can be applied in both external and internal applications.
+Its unique style makes it a favoured option for architects

 Learn more about Shou Sugi Ban: What you need to know about charred timber.